DC tribute to fallen law-enforcement officers draws crowd of thousands to National Mall

 SLAIN CHICAGO COP ELLA FRENCH'S WOUNDED PARTNER RELEASED FROM REHAB, GREETED BY FELLOW OFFICERS

 The names of 701 fallen officers were added to the National Law Enforcement Officers Memorial.
-They will be forever etched on the walls of the memorial are now part of the 22,611 fallen law enforcement officers who have died in the line of duty throughout U.S. history.
+They will be forever etched on the walls of the memorial and are now part of the 22,611 fallen law enforcement officers who have died in the line of duty throughout U.S. history.

 "We are gathered here today to honor those seven hundred and one fallen officers whose names have been added to the National Law Enforcement Officers memorial.
 We gather because grieving, remembering, and honoring those we have lost means more when we can do it together.
 I'm honored to be here in person with you for this occasion," Attorney General Merrick Garland said.